Crash of a Martin PBM-1 Mariner into the Atlantic Ocean: 13 killed

 Circumstances:

-The crew was involved in a SAR mission following the sinking of the USS Westmoreland sunk by the German U-Boat U-566.
-While flying at low altitude, the seaplane crashed in unknown circumstances some 100 km off Hamilton.
-No trace of the aircraft nor the 12 crew members was ever found.
-The aircraft was believed to have been caught in a downdraft at approximately 37° N and 66° W.
+The crew was engaged in a SAR mission after the British steamer 'Westmoreland' sunk by the German U-Boat U-566.
+While flying at low altitude, the seaplane crashed in unknown circumstances some 100 km off Hamilton, Bermuda.
+No trace of the aircraft nor the 13 crew members was ever found.

 Crash of a Martin PBM Mariner Flying Boat near Krísuvík: 12 killed